 These are courses designed for personal and professional development with special emphasis on the ability to think critically, to communicate effectively, to understand computer technology, and to process quantitative data.
 In addition, they serve to acquaint the student with some of the major modes of thought necessary to understand oneself, others, society, and the environment.

 - one course in computer literacy (minimum of one credit hour);

 - one course in mathematics (minimum of three credit hours);

 - two to three courses in communications, to include COM 209, Expository Writing and Reading, plus elective(s) for a minimum of six credit hours;

 - two to three courses in social sciences, the arts, or the humanities, to include either SSCI 201, Human Relations, or SSCI 202, Social Issues, plus an elective (minimum of six credit hours).

 These are courses designed to develop the necessary scientific knowledge, technical skills, and practical experience required for employment in a professional discipline.
 Each student must complete all technical courses specified in the selected program of study.

 See the following Programs of Study sections for course requirements and descriptions.

 This component of the degree program allows the individual to pursue courses of personal or professional interest.
 In this area, a student may choose a number of courses in each program of study specified as electives.
-These may be chosen from courses offered by the Thompson School or from selected University undergraduate courses with adviser approval.
+These may be chosen from courses offered by the Thompson School or from other selected University undergraduate courses with adviser and administrative approval.